 For a lot of preppers, thinking about this circumstance warrants having enough prepper supplies to be well off in a circumstance like this.
 Most of you who are reading this would have already attempted some form of prepping, whether it be just enough to get you buy for a few weeks, or a whole year’s worth of survival supplies for you and your family.

 No matter what size your prepper supply is, the duration of an economic collapse will determine whether you have to start considering trading and bartering for goods and essentials.
 That is the problem with a financial collapse, we can’t really predict how long they will last or determine their severity.
 All we can do is make sure that we are best prepared for the issues that they bring.

 A lot of what prepping is about is being self-sufficient, so that should something happen where supplies are cut off, you can still eat, drink, wash, cook, drive and live life.
 It differs from survival in that survival would be the things you do during an event itself.
 However as preppers, we act before something happens, so that we are ready for it, should it happen.

-A lot of what prepping is, and the concept of barter and trade, is done between homesteaders, both in the past and this day and age.
-Homesteaders live in the country and are the prime example of people able to survive in a downturn as they are able to produce their own food, have their own water solutions, and have a trade system already developed between them and their neighbors.
+A lot of what prepping is, and the concept of barter and trade is done between homesteaders, both in the past and in this day and age.
+Homesteaders live in the country and are the prime example of people able to survive in a downturn as they are able to produce their own food, have their own water solutions, and have a trading system already developed between them and their neighbors.

 As a homesteader, trade can be in the shape of helping out a neighbor with certain skills you might possess (carpentry and woodworking for instance), or it could be to trade fresh eggs from your chicken pen in exchange for fresh milk from someone’s cow.
-In an economic downturn, having skills and assets like this not only give you the ability to diversify your income, but also as a way to offer something to trade should you be short of supplies.
+In an economic downturn, having skills and assets like this not only gives you the ability to diversify your income but also a way to offer something to trade should you be short of supplies.

 How to successfully barter and trade